-"Heh?"A senior citizen with a Yiddish accent.
+"Our Director of Elder Affairs is Al Takaka..."A senior citizen with a Yiddish accent.
 In fiction, Yiddish accents are common for old characters, even if their families are of a completely different culture.
 Alter Kockers are most common in comedies, due to the influence of Jewish comedians.
 Many Borscht Belt comics had immigrant parents with thick Yiddish accents.
 Sometimes, a character shown in the future or undergoing Rapid Aging will inexplicably gain a Yiddish accent and stereotypical Alter Kocker mannerisms, following Rule of Funny.
-Incidentally, the phrase alter kacker literally means "old shitter."
+Newer depictions often swap out the Yiddish accent for a working-class New York one with the occasional Yiddish word dropped in; the second and third generations are alter kackers now.
+Incidentally, the phrase alter Kacker literally means "old shitter."
 It's the Yiddish equivalent to the American slang phrase "old fart."
-Also incidentally, it means the exact same thing in German (which is the basis of Yiddish).
+Also incidentally, it means the exact same thing in German (which is closely related to Yiddish).
 Related to Informed Judaism.
 Compare Grumpy Old Man.
 Likely to exhibit Jewish Complaining and Jews Love to Argue.

 open/close all folders